 Data underlying the proceeding: Are low-cost, hand-held NIR sensors suitable to detect adulterations of halal meat?

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/14671959
+DOI: 10.4121/14671959

 Datacite citation style: